Definition of Technical Writing

 Technical writing is a form of writing that helps to explain complicated and complex processes related to a specific job or role.
-In most cases, technical writing is a set of instructions on how to complete a task.
+In most cases, this form of writing is a set of instructions on how to complete a task.
 When you buy a TV set at the store, and it comes with a set of instructions on how to program it, those instructions are written in a technical language.

 Technical writing varies from fiction or journalistic writing.
 Its goal is to take complex information and present it to a professional or a layperson in a way that they can understand.
 Whether you’re trying to explain how to put something together or how to use specific software, those documents will be written in a technical language.

 Technical writing can is best defined by the intention of the document.
 You can write a book in a variety of different ways and styles.
 However, if you were going to write a textbook or a how-to book that explains how to accomplish a specific task, you do so use technical writing.

 The purpose of technical writing is that it varies from other writing styles to help the reader understand how to do something rather than engage them to keep them involved in a story like you expect from fiction, journalistic, or academic writing.
 It all depends on the intention of the author.
 Technical writing can be engaging, but its purpose is to teach and not to entertain.

 This form of writing has a specific use within our society.
 Unlike fiction, nonfiction, and journalistic writing, technical writing helps institutions put together the information they hope to share.
 It’s designed to take complex information and share it to the layperson in a way they understand.
 Usually, it’s geared towards customers or employees.

 Processing information and instructions, technical writing uses language that’s straightforward and to the point.
 This form of writing is used in manuals, guides, books, and textbooks.
 If done correctly, this type of writing will make something that seems too difficult to understand.
 Yet, it presents it in a way for everyone who might read it to follow along and accomplish a task.

 The Scope of Technical Writing